 Weaving a passion for illness prevention into her professional life, her career has spanned advocacy, academia, naturopathic patient care, and public health.
-She serves as Vice-President of the Academic Collaborative for Integrative Health, and on the advisory board for the National Association of Advisors for the Health Professions.
+She is the past chair of the Academic Collaborative for Integrative Health, and is on the advisory board for the National Association of Advisors for the Health Professions.
 JoAnn, welcome back to the show.

 JoAnn Yanez: Good morning, folks.
 Good morning.

 Erin Brinker: Happy holidays to you.
 So, is Hanukkah over?

 JoAnn Yanez: Last night was the last night of Hanukkah.

 Erin Brinker: Ah, so you lit that eighth candle?

 Erin Brinker: Awesome.
 Awesome.
 And now, I’m going to ask a really dumb Gentile question.
 Do you have a big feast on the last night?

 JoAnn Yanez: No. By the last night, you’re kind of done eating fried food and ready for the next thing.